Distance Learning and State Authorization

-Distance Learning Complaint Resolution for Out of State Students
+Distance Learning Complaint Resolution for all students (including out of state students)

 Students who have a concern or complaint regarding their Coffeyville Community College online course should address them by following the steps in this order:

 - Contact the Director of Distance Learning.